Shinmera/staple/README.md

 By default Staple outputs the documentation into the source tree of your project.
 This will cause GitHub to index the HTML file and, depending on circumstances, think that your project is now primarily an HTML project.
 To fix this issue, you should mark the documentation as ignored for GitHub's indexer.
 You can do this by putting the following into a `.gitattributes` file at the repository root:

     doc/ linguist-vendored

+## An Example Customisation File
+This is a simple example customisation file that changes the inferred project to use a custom markup syntax and package list.

+    (asdf:load-system :staple-markdown)

+    (defclass my-page (staple:simple-page) ())

+    (defmethod staple:page-type ((system (eql (asdf:find-system :my-system))))
+      'my-page)

+    (defmethod staple:packages ((system (eql (asdf:find-system :my-system))))
+      (mapcar #'find-package '(:my-system :my-system-other))

+    (defmethod staple:format-documentation ((docstring string) (page my-page))
+      (let ((*package* (first (staple:packages page))))
+        (staple:markup-code-snippets-ignoring-errors
+         (staple:compile-source docstring :markdown))))

+## Custom Global Definitions
+Staple has support for documenting arbitrary definition types aside from the standard top level definition types that Common Lisp exposes.
+This is done through the [Definitions](https://shinmera.github.io/definitions) library.
+Please see its documentation on how to [add custom definitions](https://shinmera.github.io/definitions/#extending_definitions).
+You can write this extra glue code into your `staple.ext.lisp` file along with all the other Staple customisations.
+When a new definition type is defined, Staple will automatically try to find it and include it in your `simple-page`s.
+If you would like to be more selective, see `definition-wanted-p` above.

+Also of interest are `definition-id`, `definition-order`, and `definition-importance`, which control the page anchors and order of appearance of definitions in an index.